onepub-dev/nginx-le/cli/README.md

 # Environment variables
 Nginx-LE use the following environment variables to control the containers operation:

-If you are using Docker Compose or creating your own Docker container then you will need to set the appropriate environement variables.
+If you are using Docker Compose or creating your own Docker container then you will need to set the appropriate environment variables.

-If you use `nginx-le config` to create the docker container then it automatically sets the environment variables.
+If you use `nginx-le config` to create the docker container then it automatically sets the required environment variables.

 | Name | Type | Domain | Description |
 | ----- | ---- | ---- | ---- |